MicrosoftDocs/sysinternals/sysinternals/downloads/rootkit-revealer.md

 API, including the raw reads of Registry hive and file system data performed by RootkitRevealer, can be compromised.
-While comparing an on-line scan of a system and an off-line scan from a secure environment such as a boot into an CD-based operating system installation is more reliable, rootkits can target such tools to evade detection by even them.
+While comparing an on-line scan of a system and an off-line scan from a secure environment such as a boot into a CD-based operating system installation is more reliable, rootkits can target such tools to evade detection by even them.